Crackerjack! (TV programme): Format

 During the early 1970s, high-profile pop guests included The Sweet, Mud, Gary Glitter and, on more than one occasion, Slade.

 In 1982, in a bid to boost flagging ratings, Crackerjack introduced gunge into its games and launched a new game called Take a Chance in which the celebrity guests – one female, one male – could score extra points for the contestant they teamed up with by competing against Stu Francis in a quickfire question tie.
-A wrong answer or the opponent answering first would lead to Francis or the celebrity guest being covered in gunge.
+A wrong answer or the opponent answering first would lead to Francis or the celebrity guest being covered in gunge - although in practice both Francis and the celebrity guest would be gunged anyway.
 The gunge was always given a name relating to a random theme or to the celebrity guest (Howling Wind for Ian McCaskill, for example).

 The format of the final Series 27-29 was revived in all but name by Francis in 1987 for Border Television series Crush A Grape.
 Francis also toured a live version of his era's format for some time after the BBC cancellation, initially under the Crackerjack name but later as The All Star Laughter Show.

 In 2019, CBBC premiered a revival of Crackerjack, hosted by former Big Friday Wind-Up presenters Sam & Mark; the reboot was designed to adapt the traditional aspects of the series for a modern audience, maintaining its focus on variety performances, games (with a retooled version of the original "Double or Drop" game returning as the show's culmination), and comedy sketches.
 The revival ran for two series in 2019 and 2020, with the latter produced under COVID-19 pandemic protocol.